danieleongari/pandas-chaining-ninja/README.md

 The code in the `tests/` is run on all pandas version from 1.1 to the latest.
 The latest version is bumped by [dependabot](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/about-dependabot-version-updates), while for previous versions all the minor releases are tested to the latest bug fix, e.g., `1.1.5`, `1.2.5`, etc.

-Earlier versions of `pandas<1.1` (July 28, 2020) are not tested because they don't support anymore what I believe are basic functionalities for the chaining method, and I don't want to downgrade some useful functionalities to maintain compatibility with a 4+ years old version of the code.
+Earlier versions of `pandas<1.1` (July 28, 2020) are not tested because they don't support anymore what I believe are basic functionalities for the method chaining, and I don't want to downgrade some useful functionalities to maintain compatibility with a 4+ years old version of the code.

 ## Chunks of code